Watagon/learning-freeswitch/README.md

 Obs: for dialplan, it is good to check the xml files under /usr/local/freeswitch/conf/dialplan/ as they contain several samples showing how it can be used.

-So when testing with dialplan or lua scripts, you can change the files in the folders 'conf/dialplan/public' and 'scripts' in this repo as they are mapped to the proper folders insinde the container at
+So when testing with dialplan or lua scripts, you can change the files in the folders 'conf/dialplan/public' and 'scripts' in this repo as they are mapped to the proper folders inside the container at

 /usr/local/freeswitch/conf/dialplan/public